Discover your body's 6 natural defense barriers against SIBO

 Saliva, produced by the salivary glands, belongs to our body's first line of defense against infections.
 Saliva consists of around 90% water, but it contains several chemical compounds with antibacterial properties against pathogens.
 One of them is the mucus in the mouth, which stimulates white blood cells to form a 'net' that traps bacteria.
 (3) Moreover, saliva contains lysozyme (an enzyme), and lactoferrin that can break down the cell walls of many bacteria.

-Saliva also helps maintain our digestive system functioning effectively by adding beneficial components to the food, such as enzymes that help pre-digest starches and fats.
+Saliva also helps maintain our digestive system by adding beneficial components to the food, such as enzymes that help predigest starches and fats.
 (4) That is why proper chewing is so important.

-Interestingly, according to studies, oral bacteria can travel down to the gut and affect the microbiome and the immune system of the gut.
-It is logical since we usually swallow a massive amount of saliva daily that contains a large number of oral bacteria.
-Generally, only a tiny portion of the ingested oral bacteria may colonize a healthy intestine.
-However, in case of any illness (IBD, GERD, etc.), many bacteria were found in the intestine, and a dysbiotic gut may potentially lead to problems in other parts of the body.
-Good oral hygiene, adequate stomach acid level, and pre-and probiotics may help improve oral & gut health.
+Interestingly, studies show that oral bacteria can travel to the gut and affect the gut microbiome and the gut immune system.
+It is logical, since we usually swallow a large amount of saliva daily, which contains many oral bacteria.
+Generally, only a tiny fraction of the ingested oral bacteria colonizes a healthy intestine.
+However, in cases of illness (IBD, GERD, etc.), many bacteria are found in the intestine, and a dysbiotic gut may lead to problems in other parts of the body.
+Good oral hygiene, adequate stomach acid levels, and pre- and probiotics may help improve oral & gut health.
 (5)

 2. Stomach acid

 Contrary to the commonly accepted belief that we have issues due to too much stomach acid, many SIBO patients actually have low stomach acid.
 A proper gastric acid or hydrochloric acid (HCl) secretion is needed not just for digesting food but also for eliminating bacteria, yeast, and parasites present in the food.
-It stimulates the digestive tract further along to promote the production of digestive juices to break down our foods into smaller particles properly.
-Unfortunately, stomach acid starts to decrease as you age, significantly above the age of 65.
+It stimulates the digestive tract further along, promoting the production of digestive juices to break down our food into smaller particles.
+Unfortunately, stomach acid production decreases with age, especially after age 65.
 (6)

 If you cannot digest the food you eat due to insufficient gastric acid, you may be malnourished, and bacteria will feed on these undigested food particles.
-Low stomach acid level is also a risk factor for SIBO because it will not be able to eliminate bacteria and keep in check in the small intestine.
+Low stomach acid levels are also a risk factor for SIBO because they cannot eliminate bacteria or keep them in check in the small intestine.
 (7)

 There are several reasons why someone has insufficient stomach acid production: